andresmunozit/node-js-application-development-lfw211/14_PROCESS_&_OPERATING_SYSTEM/process-&-operating-system.md

 The `console` methods automatically adds a newline (`\n`) to the input, that's not the case when we write directly to `process.stderr` or `process.stdout`.
-That's why we add `\n` when writing to `process.sterr`. in our previous example.
+That's why we add `\n` when writing to `process.sterr` in our previous example.

 Let's update the example for using `console.error` instead of writing `process.stderr`, and demonstrate that indeed `console.error` automaticaly adds a newline at the end of the input string,